-Robin Rio, MA, MT-BC, began her work at Arizona State University in 1998 as Assistant Professor of Music Therapy, achieving the rank of Associate Professor at ASU in 2004.
-Robin is Director of the ASU Music Therapy Clinic, providing programming and services to people with diverse needs.
-In 2010 a new community outreach focus, “THE CENTER” at the ASU Music Therapy Clinic was established to reach larger groups in the community, with broader applications in wellness and recreational programming.
+Robin Rio began her work at Arizona State University in 1998 as assistant professor of music therapy, achieving the rank of associate professor at ASU in 2004.
+Rio is director of the ASU Music Therapy Clinic, providing programming and services to people with diverse needs.
+In 2010, a new community outreach focus, “The Center” at the ASU Music Therapy Clinic was established to reach larger groups in the community, with broader applications in wellness and recreational programming.
 Community partners in collaboration with Ms. Rio include Kymla Eubanks, MT-BC and Kerry Draney, MT-BC of Higher Octave Healing, who provide Life Coaching, Adaptive Yoga, Support Groups and an Arts Camp for children with Special Needs, in addition to traditional individualized and small group music therapy.
 Frank Thompson, founder of AZ Rhythm Connections, has partnered to provide hand drumming and drum circle facilitation to community members, as well as training for ASU Music Therapy students, through a grant from REMO.
-Frank provides organizational and business expertise, and is a seasoned veteran of large group leadership.
-Nate Anderson, founder of Ear Candy Charity, has partnered with ASU MT through THE CENTER, in the way of leadership and support for music education through high quality donated instruments and collaboration with many community volunteers whose main focus is bringing music education and therapy to underserved populations.
+Thompson provides organizational and business expertise, and is a seasoned veteran of large group leadership.
+Nate Anderson, founder of Ear Candy Charity, has partnered with ASU MT through The Center, in the way of leadership and support for music education through high quality donated instruments and collaboration with many community volunteers whose main focus is bringing music education and therapy to underserved populations.